JohnIvn/IVN_RW-GermanMarderSub/README.md

 ## Features

-- **Dual-mode mobility**: flies in the air and dives underwater
+- Fast and Stealthy submarine
-- Hybrid unit for creative strategies
+- Fit for ambush
-- Equipped with torpedoes and aerial weaponry
+- Very compact and Cost Effective
-- Inspired by real Cold War concept designs

 ---